Of all the frogs available to amphibian enthusiasts, few are as unusual yet endearing as Pacman frogs (Ceratophrys spp.).

 It should be wide enough to accommodate your frog’s entire body, but it should be shallow enough that your frog can rest in the dish while still keeping his nostrils above the surface.

 Don’t make your Pacman frog swim, as this may cause him to drown.

-- This product is great for lizards, terrestrial land turtles (up to 4 in/10 cm shell length), frogs,...
+- Great for lizards, terrestrial land turtles (up to 4/10cm shell length)